md-zaman/kubernetes/notes-av.md

 | Cloud Control Manager (CCM) |                   |

 #### Worker Node:
-11. **Kubelet:** Kubelet is responsible for ```maintaing``` the pod.
+11. **Kubelet**: Kubelet is responsible for ```maintaing``` the pod.
 It ensure that the pod is always running if the pod is not running, it will inform the API Server in control plane.

 12. **Container runtime:** Container runtime's primary job is to ```create```, ```start```, ```stop```, and ```delete``` containers on a node.
 It can be docker or any other container runtime of CRI-O, containerd or any other container runtimes which implements container interface.